 Identify the rhetorical fallacy in each of the following statements.

 Sally had a hamburger for dinner and does not feel well.
-It was the hamburger that made her not feel well. ___________________
+It was the hamburger that made her not feel well. ___Hasty generalization___

-Although she is the top-performing cheerleader and captain of the team, we know she, like all cheerleaders, was selected for the squad because of her good looks. __________________
+Although she is the top-performing cheerleader and captain of the team, we know she, like all cheerleaders, was selected for the squad because of her good looks. __Ad hominem___

-I received a bonus within my first six weeks on the job, so I know I am going to receive a bonus often. __________________
+I received a bonus within my first six weeks on the job, so I know I am going to receive a bonus often. ____Post hoc ergo propter hoc___

-You can start exercising or die at a young age. _____________________
+You can start exercising or die at a young age. ___Either/or__

-He knows diamond mining is a dangerous job; however, how else can he earn his paycheck to care for his family? ______________________
+He knows diamond mining is a dangerous job; however, how else can he earn his paycheck to care for his family? _____Red herring_____

-If you like to clean every day, it could lead to you becoming OCD, so you probably should not clean every day. ___________________
+If you like to clean every day, it could lead to you becoming OCD, so you probably should not clean every day. __Slippery slope__

+Part Two

+Innuendo

+Despite being a good salesperson, Rickon often hands in paperwork for his closed deals later than the set deadline.

+Stereotype

+Most new employees at the company find it challenging to keep up with the demands by their supervisors.

+Loaded Question

+Could the drop in sales revenue be the cause of the company’s change in management?

+Hyperbole

+Millenials are simply incapable of following instructions

+Slippery slope

+Every time you clean the desk, people will end up leaving papers messy on the work station.
+You should stop cleaning the desk every evening.

+Hasty generalization

+Janice did not report to work today.
+She must be feeling unwell.

+Post hoc ergo propter hoc

+The appointees to the team leader position all joined the company more than an year ago.
+Only those that joined the firm more than a year ago qualified for a promotion.

+Either/or

+Either you submit your paperwork in time, or you will be fired

+Ad Hominem

+He may have performed well at the interview, but there are chances that he got the team leader position because he is tall and cuts a domineering frame.

+Red Herring

+The employees need new workstations, but reporting to work in time is important.